parkouss/webmacs/docs/basic_usage.rst

 Link hinting is used to navigate through visible links of the current web buffer's page using the keyboard only.

 Press :key:`f`.
-You should see the minibuffer right label displaying that you are in the :keymap:`hint` keymap, and the links on the page highlighted.
+You should see the :term:`minibuffer` right label displaying that you are in the :keymap:`hint` keymap, and the links on the page highlighted.

 .. current-keymap:: hint

 Hinting in webmacs can be done using two methods: filter (the default) and alphabet.
-You can use the variable :var:`hint-method` to change it.
+You can use the :term:`variable` :var:`hint-method` to change it.

 filter
 ------